 Diabetes and Heart Disease

-The University of Toronto has tremendous depth and breadth in basic and clinical diabetes and cardiovascular research, with a number of BBDC-affiliated researchers interested in the intersection of these two diseases.
-Through funding opportunities the BBDC and University of Toronto Heart and Stroke/Richard Lewar Centres of Excellence collaborate to connect multiple scientists and institutions from diverse disciplines/technology platforms to address the most challenging research questions in the prevention and treatment of cardiovascular complications of diabetes.
-This program’s initial goal is to promote a Toronto-based, cross-site, clinical research collaboration on a central core platform.
+The University of Toronto has tremendous depth and breadth in basic and clinical cardiovascular research as it pertains to diabetes, with a number of BBDC-affiliated researchers interested in the intersection of these two diseases.
+Through funding opportunities the BBDC, U of T Faculty of Medicine and University of Toronto Heart and Stroke/Richard Lewar Centres of Excellence collaborate to connect multiple scientists and institutions from diverse disciplines/technology platforms to address the most challenging research questions in the prevention and treatment of cardiovascular complications of diabetes.
+This goal of this initiative is to promote a Toronto-based, cross-site, clinical research collaboration.
 The initial focus is on clinical trials in the following high impact research areas: diastolic heart failure, coronary artery disease, peripheral arterial disease, and inflammatory biomarkers/novel compounds.